Deer Resistant Plants

 -

-BuyPanicles of robin’s egg blue forget-me-not- type flowers in May and June, contrast with bold, round foliage.
+BuyPanicles of robin’s egg blue forget-me-not- type flowers in May and June, contrasts with its bold, heart-shaped foliage.
 One of the best spring flowers.

 Size: 12" x 12"